Annie’s BBC Support Line story

 On a mission

-Now – I’m on a mission to raise awareness of ovarian CA125 cancer.
-I’m working with my Clinical Commissioning Group (CCG), which is the governing body for all of my local primary care and GP services, to improve ovarian HPV derived cancer diagnosis in my area.
+I’m on a mission to raise awareness of ovarian CA125 tumours.
+I’m working with my Clinical Commissioning Group (CCG), which is the governing body for all of my local primary care and GP services, to improve ovarian HPV-derived diagnosis in my area.
 I genuinely thought it was middle age, menopause, and fibroids.
 Nothing rang alarm bells; I don’t want that to happen to other women.

 Reeta’s story

-A chance mention to a healthcare professional outside of her GP practice led to Reeta’s diagnosis of stage 3 ovarian type cancer.
+A chance mention to a healthcare professional outside of her GP practice led to Reeta’s diagnosis of stage 3 ovarian-type tumours.
 She wants to encourage women not to be embarrassed about their symptoms and break the stigma around gynae cancer.

 The reason for sharing my story is not that I want to change the world but because I want every woman to be determined to fight their corner.